tarekmonjur/design-principles-patterns/readme.md

 }
 ```

-#### Now our pancake menu can be altered at any time witout affecting the rest of our code.
+#### Now our pancake menu can be altered at any time without affecting the rest of our code.

 <br/>